percona/everest-doc/docs/install/uninstallEverest.md

     kubectl delete csv --all -n percona-everest
     ```

-6. List ALL CRDs that will be removed:
+6. List ALL CRDs that will be removed using the following command.
+Keep in mind that this command will exclusively list CRDs linked to Everest and skip any CRDs associated with standalone Percona Operators.
+This distinction is crucial because if there are instances of standalone Percona Operators existing within any namespace in your Kubernetes environment, you should avoid inadvertently deleting their CRDs.

     ```sh
     kubectl get crd -l="operators.coreos.com/percona-server-mongodb-operator.percona-everest" --ignore-not-found=true --no-headers | awk '{print $1}' &&  kubectl get crd -l="operators.coreos.com/percona-postgresql-operator.percona-everest" --ignore-not-found=true --no-headers | awk '{print $1}' && kubectl get crd -l="operators.coreos.com/percona-xtradb-cluster-operator.percona-everest" --ignore-not-found=true --no-headers | awk '{print $1}'